8 Thought-Provoking Indigenous Art Galleries and Museums to Visit This Fall and Winter

 Exploring the HBC Gallery

-The province’s largest centre for the exploration of science and history is home to the HBC Gallery, a collection of artifacts that tell the story of the world’s oldest commercial enterprises, the Hudson’s Bay Company, and its complicated relationship with Indigenous Peoples.
+The province’s largest centre for the exploration of science and history is home to the HBC Gallery at the Manitoba Museum.
+A collection of artifacts that tell the story of the world’s oldest commercial enterprises, the Hudson’s Bay Company, and its complicated relationship with Indigenous Peoples.
 At least half of the artifacts are believed to have come through purchase, trade, ceremonial gift exchange and donations from fur traders and their families, illustrating the day-to-day workings of the fur trade era, which spurred the growth of the country we now call Canada.

 Timeless in Thompson